RillingDev/rilling.dev/01.blog/09.getting-into-javascript-building-and-bundling-part-1-modules/item.md

 ### AMD

-AMD (not to be confused with the hardware company) stands for ["Asynchronous Module Definition"](http://requireJavaScript.org/docs/whyamd.html#amd) and is the first popular approach to modules.
-As the main definition used by [RequireJavaScript](http://requireJavaScript.org/), it gained quite some popularity in the past, however, is declining since Node and CommonJavaScript became popular.
+AMD (not to be confused with the hardware company) stands for ["Asynchronous Module Definition"](http://requireJS.org/docs/whyamd.html#amd) and is the first popular approach to modules.
+As the main definition used by [RequireJS](http://requireJS.org/), it gained quite some popularity in the past, however, is declining since Node and CommonJS became popular.

 Example: